-A Nexus School (covering only income/franchise tax nexus) is scheduled for June 6-7, 2019, in Helena, Montana.
-Please see the Commission website for registration information.
+A well-attended Nexus School (covering only income/franchise tax nexus) was held June 6-7, 2019, in Helena, Montana.
 Please let a member of the Commission staff know if your state would like to host a Nexus School.

 Amnesties